AriFordsham/GHCWiki/commentary/compiler/backends/gh-ci.md

 I designed the bytecode mechanism with the experience of both STG hugs and Classic Hugs in mind.
 The latter has an small set of bytecodes, a small interpreter loop, and runs amazingly fast considering the cruddy code it has to interpret.
 The former had a large interpretative loop with many different opcodes, including multiple minor variants of the same thing, which made it difficult to optimise and maintain, yet it performed more or less comparably with Classic Hugs.

 My design aims were therefore to minimise the interpreter's complexity whilst maximising performance.
 This means reducing the number of opcodes implemented, whilst reducing the number of insns despatched.
-In particular there are only two opcodes, PUSH_UBX and UPK_TAG, which deal with tags.
+In particular, very few (TODO How many?
+Which?) opcodes which deal with tags.
 STG Hugs had dozens of opcodes for dealing with tagged data.
-In cases where the common all-pointers case is significantly simpler (UNPACK) I deal with it specially.
-Finally, the number of insns executed is reduced a little by merging multiple pushes, giving PUSH_LL and PUSH_LLL.
+Finally, the number of insns executed is reduced a little by merging multiple pushes, giving `PUSH_LL` and `PUSH_LLL`.
 These opcode pairings were determined by using the opcode-pair frequency profiling stuff which is ifdef-d out in Interpreter.c.
-These significantly improve performance without having much effect on the uglyness or complexity of the interpreter.
+These significantly improve performance without having much effect on the ugliness or complexity of the interpreter.

 Overall, the interpreter design is something which turned out well, and I was pleased with it.
 Unfortunately I cannot say the same of the bytecode generator.